 A general disclaimer: For organic Facebook Page Reach, I do not recommend over-emphasizing this metric.
 It can be a vanity metric that is not connected to actual results.

 However, you may have a reason for more holistic performance reporting, such as when you have a particularly high performing advertised post or The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve.
 More, and you wish to include organic results in broader performance analysis.

 How to Get Facebook Page Reach Data

 The simplest way to access page-level Facebook metrics is to click the Insights tab at the top of your page.
-Note: if your page is in Business Manager, you’ll need to log into Business Manager first to view this option.
+Note: if your page is in Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More, you’ll need to log into Business Manager first to view this option.

 After you click the Insights tab, you can click Reach on the far left.
 At the top right, you can adjust the date range.
 As you’ll no doubt notice, this is very high-level information.
 The options on the top right of the chart can split the data into Organic or Paid.